RaduMarcel/EspressoViews/README.md

 - A report unit is built around a single SQL query.
 The above example is made of three units, but theoretically there is no limitation as long as the whole structure is a tree structure.

 - Any report definition file can be on his side embedded in another report definition file.
-Also here there is not  is no limitation as long as the linked files are defining a tree structure
+Also here there is no limitation as long as the linked files are defining a tree structure

 [Ideas]: https://github.com/RaduMarcel/EspressoViews-/wiki/2.-The-main-ideas-behind-this-tool